 This interview is a slight deviation from my conversations with leaders about what they have learned from a life with horses.
 Simply because every once in a while something worth sharing happens in The Natural Leader programs.
-Aside from the odd trail ride, Steve’s experience with horses is not a whole lot broader than the day he spent with us, however what showed up for him speaks to the power of leadership learning through horsemanship.
+Aside from the odd trail ride, Steve’s experience with horses is not a whole lot broader than the day he spent with us.
+What showed up for for Steve that day speaks to the power of leadership learning through horsemanship.

 I’ve heard many a tale this past year and we have covered many topics, most which end back at the importance of reading a horse.
 We share the goal of a bridle horse, Murray just happens to be a lot further along.

-If you are looking for someone to create an effective tax strategy or succession plan for your agriculture operation or small business, you might want to connect with Colette Miller.
-A partner with Wilde and Company Charter Professional Accounting and Director on the Board of ATBFinancial, my conversation with Colette began in her office and continued enroute to another meeting with AVAC Ltd., a not for profit company she has been a Director with since 2010.
+If you are looking for someone to create an effective tax strategy or succession plan for your agriculture operation or small business.
+You might want to connect with Colette Miller, a partner with Wilde and Company Charter Professional Accounting and Director on the Board of ATBFinancial.
+My conversation with Colette began in her office and continued enroute to meeting with AVAC Ltd., a not for profit company she has been a Director with since 2010.

 Our conversation was neither strategy or succession planning but rather how Colette’s relationship with horses has contributed to who she is today.